pikdum/blog/content/posts/thistle-tea/index.md

 For optimization, I didn't want to send duplicate spawn packets for mobs that were already spawned.
 I also wanted to despawn mobs that were out of range.
-To do this, I used ETS to track which guids were spawned.
+To do this, I used ETS to track which guids were spawned for a player.

 In the dispatch, the logic was: